 1-3.
-Implementation Steps of the 2022 Workshop
+Procedure of the Workshop in 2022

-The Workshop consists of the following four steps.
+The workshop consists of the following four steps.

 Step1: Understanding the context in which human rights issues arise

 • Corporate participants were given a lecture on the particular context in which human rights issues arise by members of NGOs/NPOs and subject experts.
 After the lecture, the participants from the company, NGO/NPO, and subject experts were separated by the given topics and discussed further.